Alpha Software Blog

 6. Finally, he says, to move from pilot to full implementation, a company needs to “get ahead of the credibility gap.”
 That means building skillsets for employees so they can spearhead the digital transformation.
 He writes, “The necessary skills and capabilities can be developed through a combination of internal training, the acquisition of new talent, and collaborations with technology providers and research and academic institutions.”
 Beyond that, companies must create culture that “encourages creativity and supports innovation.”

-The Best Platform For Piloting and Full Scale Deployment of Industry 4.0
+The Best Solutions For Piloting and Full Scale Deployment of Industry 4.0

 Mobile: The Secret to Industry 4.0 Success